spectrocloud/librarium/docs/docs-content/integrations/longhorn.md

 The following known issues exist in the Longhorn 1.5.X release.

 - A deadlock may occurs when using a RWX volume and a cluster node is recreated.
-This issue is disclosed as a known issue in the [Longhorn GitHub repository](https://github.com/longhorn/longhorn/wiki/Release-Known-Issues#v153) and a fix is on the roadmap.
+This issue is disclosed as a [known issue](https://github.com/longhorn/longhorn/wiki/Release-Known-Issues#v153) in the Longhorn GitHub repository] and a fix is on the roadmap.
 Workarounds provided by the community can be found in the [issue discussion](https://github.com/longhorn/longhorn/issues/7183#issuecomment-1823715359).

+- Rebooting or upgrading a cluster with Longhorn has a small possibility of triggering a race condition that causes pods to be stuck in the terminating state.
+This issue is related to a [known issue](https://github.com/longhorn/longhorn/issues/6962) in the Longhorn GitHub repository and a fix is on the roadmap.

 </TabItem>